-Early PET response to neoadjuvant chemo predicts increased survival in sarcoma patientsApril 2nd, 2012 in Cancer /
+Early PET response to neoadjuvant chemo predicts increased survival in sarcoma patientsApril 2, 2012 in Medicine & Health / Cancer

 An early Positron Emission Tomography (PET) response after the initial cycle of neoadjuvant chemotherapy can be used to predict increased survival in patients with soft tissue sarcomas, according to a study by researchers with UCLA's Jonsson Comprehensive Cancer Center.

 Prior studies by this multidisciplinary team of physician scientists at the Jonsson Cancer Center had shown that use of FDG PET/computed tomography (CT) could determine pathologic response after the first dose of chemotherapy drugs.
 The researchers then wondered if the patients showing a significant PET response after the first round of chemotherapy also were surviving longer, said Dr. Fritz Eilber, an associate professor of surgical oncology, director of the Sarcoma Program at UCLA's Jonsson Cancer Center and senior author of the study.

 "We did find that patients who experienced an early PET response to treatment had significantly increased survival," Eilber said.
 "This is vital because patients want to know if the drugs are working and what that says about their ultimate outcome."